Samsuhhh/Samsuhhh/README.md

 ## <b> Let's Connect!</b><img src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/handshake.gif" width ="80">
 - I'm open to discussing a new role that would allow me to leverage my current technical skills.
 That said, the most attractive role for me is one that fosters technical and professional development.
-- I love talking about code, pair programming on projects, and bouncing ideas off of other developers, so please don't hesitate to connect!
+- I love talking about code, pair programming on projects, and bouncing ideas off of other developers.
+If you have feedback on my public projects or just want to talk, please don't hesitate to connect!
 <br></br>
 <a href="https://linkedin.com/in/Samsuhhh" target="_blank">
 <img src="https://img.shields.io/badge/linkedin:  Samsuhhh-%2300acee.svg?color=405DE6&style=for-the-badge&logo=linkedin&logoColor=white" alt=linkedin style="margin-bottom: 5px;"/>